 Be a Wise Storage Auction Buyer.

-Bidding can sometimes go backwards, and then back up.
+Bidding can sometimes go backward, and then back up.
 Don’t be afraid to offer less than the opening bid that is offered.
 We typically put a starting bid at a price we think is reasonable for what we can see in the storage unit.
 However, we want to get it sold as well so we can rent it to a new customer.
-That means you have some control with the bidding.
+That means you have some control over the bidding.

 The process of buying a full storage unit can be overwhelming, especially if you have never done this before.
 You will need to remove all of the contents from the storage unit within a short amount of time, typically the same day, once you have won the auction.
 If you buy a large storage unit with stuff packed floor to ceiling, or you bought more than one storage unit, it can be a daunting task.
 So we recommend starting off your first experience by buying a unit that is not too full or go with a smaller one.